 - Pawn captures require diagonal movement, which is less intuitive than forward movement

 The fix: When you find a "great" square for your piece, before committing, specifically check: can a pawn capture me here?
 This takes one second and saves pieces regularly.
+This habit is especially important in the middlegame, where pawn chains create hidden capture squares that aren't immediately obvious.
+If your opponent has pawns on c5 and e5, the d6 square is attacked by both of them — placing a piece there without checking is asking for trouble.

 6. Time Pressure Blunders — The Clock as Opponent